Charge to Mobile & PSMS Faq for O2 Customers

-The scammers have now turned their attention to ‘Payforit’ as will be seen from the following graph from the Phone-paid Services Authority.
+The scammers thennow turned their attention to ‘Payforit’ as will be seen from the following graph from the Phone-paid Services Authority.

-Note that since the end of 2016, Premium Text (PSMS) complaints have all but disappeared whilst Operator billing (Payforit) complaints have seen a massive rise.
-Payforit is now the scammers weapon of choice.
-PSMS can still be used for some purposes, but not for subscription services.
+After the end of 2016, Premium Text (PSMS) complaints all but disappeared whilst Operator billing (Payforit) complaints saw a massive rise with Payforit becoming the scammers weapon of choice.

-I’ve been caught out by a ‘Payforit’ scam.
+I’ve been caught out by a ‘Charge to Mobile” or PSMS scam.
 Should I change my number?

-Some people may advise you to change your phone number after receiving scam ‘Payforit’ charges.
+Some people may advise you to change your phone number after receiving scam charges.
 If you have successfully stopped the charges this is unnecessary.
-Your new number is no less likely to be affected by another scam than your old number.
+Your new number is no more or less likely to be affected by another scam than your old number.

-In summary I wouldn’t recommend changing your number.
+In summary we wouldn’t recommend changing your number.
 For most people this would be very inconvenient and it doesn’t reduce the risk of another scam.